qcr/benchbot_eval/README.md

 Solutions to scene change detection tasks require the generation of a semantic object map identifying all changes found between two distinct traversals of an environment.
 Changes to be detected are the removal of some objects, and addition of others, between environment traversals.

-As with semantic SLAM tasks, results must report the class label and 3D bounding box location of all changed objects relative to the world coordinate system.
-A value for the `"changed_state"` field must also be provided declaring if the object has been removed or added to the environment.
+As with semantic SLAM tasks, results must report the class label and cuboid location of all changed objects relative to the world coordinate system.

-Evaluation compares the semantic map of `"added"` and `"removed"` objects with a ground-truth difference map.
-The library dynamically generates the ground-truth difference map by comparing the ground-truth object maps of the two traversed environments.
-The evaluation process currently uses the weighted average of mAP scores between the `"added"` and `"removed"` maps formed by separating the appropriate objects from the main semantic object map.
+A probability distribution in the `"state_probs"` field must also be provided giving the confidence that an object has been added, removed, or remained the same.

+Evaluation is given as a variation of the OMQ measure described [above](####object-map-quality-omq).

+Differences in how the SCD-variant are calculated are given below.

+#### Object Map Quality - SCD

+The only differences between the calculation of OMQ for SCD which differ from semantic slam are in the calculation of overall pairwise quality, and the calculation of false positive cost (steps 1.c and 3. respectively) due to the addition of a new state quality measure.

+**State Quality** is calculated the same as label quality in the standard OMQ score.
+Specifically, the state quality is equal to the probability given to the correct state (e.g. [0.4, 0.5, 0.1] on an added object would get a state score of 0.4)

+**Final Pairwise Score** (step 1.c in previous instructions) is now calculated as the geometric mean of the three sub-quality scores (spatial, label, and state) rather than of the original two (spatial and label).

+**False Positive Cost** (step 3. in previous instructions) is now the geometric mean of both the maximum label probability of a non-background class and the maximum state probability of a non-same class.
+This means that both overconfidence in class and in state will contribute to the cost of a false positive object proposal.

+**NOTE the inclusion of state quality will effect the pairwise scores of individual proposed and ground-truth objects from what they would have been in Semantic SLAM (averaging over 3 terms instead of 2)**